Table of Contents

 However, I’ve taught many students who have had one or even two hips replaced, and they have become even better golfers than they were before their surgery.

-Here are some of my best tips for golf after hip replacement and a few words of caution to ensure you don’t slow down your progress.
+Here are some of my best tips for golf after a hip replacement and a few words of caution to ensure you don’t slow down your progress.

 Medical Disclaimer